‘No one ever comes back’

 Camerawork is bafflingly unsteady, as if the $2,500,000 budget cited on IMDb didn’t run to buying a tripod.
 Or is it supposed to denote an evil presence?
 Who knows?
 And with the amount of engagement we have previously experienced, who cares?
 In the closing shot, Ace Young looks as confused as the audience.

-Clinton Road is a shambolic and mildly irritating movie.
-It also seems a lot longer than the mere 77 minutes it runs.
+Clinton Road is a shambolic and mildly irritating movie that also seems a lot longer than the mere 77 minutes it runs.

 Adrian J Smith, MOVIES & MANIA

-“It’s entertaining as f*ck and speaks to a simpler time in horror history, but the atmosphere is just so… fun […] Clinton Road is the perfect feature film for people looking for a night of mystery, adventure, and every subgenre of horror crammed into one epic walk into madness.”
-Michael Therkelsen, Horror Society
+“It’s entertaining […] and speaks to a simpler time in horror history, but the atmosphere is just so… fun […] Clinton Road is the perfect feature film for people looking for a night of mystery, adventure, and every subgenre of horror crammed into one epic walk into madness.”
+Horror Society

 “It’s superficially overwrought with corny dialogue and over-ripe music that plays right into the now iconic formula of bad slasher movie clichés, which I am again